schoeberl/chisel-lab/vending/README.md

 You are still responsible for the  code and any nonsense that ChatGPT or Copilot writes.

+**If you use ChatGPT, Copilot, or any AI as help, write an extra section reflecting on the experience.** What did you learn?
+What did you not learn?

 The cover page of the report must contain the following information:

  1. Number and name of the course:  02139: Digital Electronics 2.
 (Danish: "02139 Digital elektronik 2").